oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Strike Ranges

-TBD

-Striking outside your Range causes an immediate +Strife event.
+This has been mentioned a few times already in the text, and now we're finally going to explain what it means.
+One of the most crucial things to remember when playing cards in a Throwdown is your **Strike Range**.
+For Pilots, this number is equal to their Commitment to the Fight.
+For Threats, it's based on their Threat Rating.
+For both, it can be potentially modified by a number of other Techs and Powers.

+When you Strike on your turn during a Throwdown, you are of course free to play any card that is higher than your opponent's.
+However, ideally you want the *difference* between your card and theirs to be equal to or less than your Strike Range.
+For example, a Three (3) played on top of a Two (2) has a difference of 1, while a Jack (11) played on top of a Two has a difference of 9!

+If the difference is *within* your Strike Range, your Strike carries true, and that's all you need to worry about.
+However, if the difference is *greater than* your Strike Range, then your action still carries true, but you also trigger +Strife as your action hits too hard, uses dishonorable tactics, or otherwise falls outside of the accepted conduct rules of your team.

+In this manner, playing high can most likely achieve your objectives sooner, but playing *too* high can hurt your Harmony.
+The strategy lies in playing the right card at the right time.

+All +Strife thus cased is instantaneous.
 If you have Buffers available, you can choose to spend them to shrug off the stress and press onward without other adverse effect.
 Otherwise, the Harmonic damage is immediate!

+## The Goal of a Throwdown

+To win a Throwdown, you need to have the highest card on top of the Pile when the last action is played (i.e. after the last participant Folds).
+Ideally, when you win, you want a good number of cards in the Pile that match the suit of your initially-stated Prize.
+And if you want to "win big" and get the most results from your effort, you want there to be a *lot* of cards in that Play Pile when you do eventually win.

 ## How to Throw Down (Initiative)